 Many career opportunities are available in the medical office assistant field.
 Graduates of this program will find they have a special advantage when seeking employment in physicians' offices, hospitals, clinics, and health maintenance organizations.
-Students also have the opportunity to gain on-the-job experience (see BI-950, 951, 952, Medical Office Assistant Field Experience; BU-600, Business Internships).
+Students also have the opportunity to gain on-the-job experience (see BI-950, 951, 952, Field Experience in Medical Assisting; BU-600, Business Internships).